 Hermeneutics : The art and science of how to interpret the Bible without subjecting it to your own sociological opinions and biases.

 The Bible is a human book, it was written by men for men.
 The copies we have of it have errors in them (which are greatly exaggerated by the way!)
-But the Bible in the original documents, is God-breathed, that makes it also a divine product is without any errors because a perfect God inspired the men who wrote the books in it.
+But the Bible in the original documents, is God-breathed, that meand that it also a divine product.
+It is without any errors (facts about which it speaks, whether scientific, architecture, or even cosmology) because a perfect God inspired the men who wrote the original books in it.

 John Quincy Adams wrote :